 What Is Sustainable Gardening?

-Sustainable gardening, also known as self-sufficient gardening, is a fancy term for growing fruits, vegetables, grass and shrubs, in a manner that does not use harmful pesticides, and promotes a continuous harvest that does not damage the environment.
+Sustainable gardening, also known as self-sufficient gardening, is a fancy term for growing fruits, vegetables, grass, and shrubs, in a manner that does not use harmful pesticides, and promotes a continuous harvest that does not damage the environment.
 In the old agrarian days, this was not a novel concept, as many families grew their own food in ways that were in harmony with nature.

 But today, it takes a little bit of effort and focuses to practice sustainable gardening, and with the bustle of everyday life, time is at a premium.
 But the truth is, sustainable gardening is not a difficult thing to start.
 All you need is the initiative, a few simple gardening tools, seeds, soil, and determination.
-If you’re growing fruits and vegetables, you need to know where you want to grow it and what kind of food you want to grow.
+If you’re growing fruits and vegetables, you need to know where you want to grow them and what kind of food you want to grow.

 Sustainable gardening is gardening that is self-replicating, meaning you can renew your resources without significantly affecting future generations from doing the same thing in the same location.
 In other words, a garden that yields fruits and vegetables over and over ‘sustains’ itself by natural means such as seeds, water, and sunlight.
 Other examples of effective sustainable gardening methods include the recycling of garden waste into compost that can be used in the soil and the use of native plants that are more adaptable to the natural environment.